itsjennaz/cs386-group1/deliverables/D1-Inception.md

 * "Stop checking amazon everyday.
 Track it once and we'll let you know when it's back in stock."

 **(ii) Customer segment.
 Our probabale customers:**
-* Collectors
 * Shop online often
+* Might be collectors
 * Have an interest in items that are rare/go out of stock frequently
-* Are busy and do not like to waste time manually checking stock every day/hour(plus the original ones)
+* Are busy and do not like to waste time repeatedly checking whether something is in stock